Health Care Guide Information

 Proper diet and exercise:

-During chemotherapy, radiation therapy, or immunotherapy, the important thing that keeps the patient physically strong is diet and proper exercise.
 For cancer patient taking a balanced diet is a challenge due to gastrointestinal upset.
 Patients feel nausea and vomiting with cancer drugs.
 The following tips may help patients to take diet during cancer treatment to keep them physically fit.

 • Take Small frequent meals and avoid heavy meals